53 Christmas Crafts for a Break From the Holiday Rush in 2025

 You can turn brown paper bags or little pieces of wood into adorable miniature gingerbread houses with this Christmas craft.
 Cut the paper bag into the shape of a tiny house, approximately three inches or smaller.

-Repeat until you have as many houses as you would like, then using paint or markers, turn that piece of paper into an adorable and cozy home.
+Repeat until you have as many houses as you would like, then, using paint or markers, turn that piece of paper into an adorable little home.
 Hang them individually as ornaments or use them as gift tags.
-This is a cheap and easy school holiday craft idea, too.
+This is a cheap and easy school holiday craft idea, too, especially if you're holding a gingerbread house competition.

 33. DIY Holiday Cards